syrilster/DesignPatterns/DesignPrinciples/MapReduce/README.md

 ## Map Reduce Advantage
 * Data is processed in parallel among several different clusters and hence processing is fast.
+* Moving data to processing is costly.
+In MapReduce, processing is moved to the place where data resides.

 ![mr advantage](https://user-images.githubusercontent.com/6800366/41507162-92c39c16-724a-11e8-9a5b-2a2dae155ead.PNG)